CodingGagan/markdown_test/install-and-configure/install/cloud-integration/azure-out-of-cluster/azure-config.md

 # Azure Rate Card Configuration

-Kubecost needs access to the Microsoft Azure Billing Rate Card API to access accurate pricing data for your Kubernetes resources.
+nOps needs access to the Microsoft Azure Billing Rate Card API to access accurate pricing data for your Kubernetes resources.

 {% hint style="info" %}
 You can also get this functionality plus external costs by completing the full [Azure billing integration](azure-out-of-cluster.md).